dreamerlzl/simpleCCG/README.md

     cd Parser
     mvn compile

-then get back to the root dir, and type
+then get back to the root dir, and type (you may need to `chmod a+x parse` to grant permission first)

     ./parse